dougbutner/web-4/README.md

 ## **Phase Three**
 > Implementing Provable Identity

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.

-developing biocryptography standards
+Standards are being created to

 **Phase Four**
 **Information entropy** is added to the systems where it can be of use.